Skip to main content

 A young player had a breakout season but you're not sure if it's sustainable.
 The tag gives you one more year of data before committing to a long-term deal.

-You want one more year before they hit free agency
+You want one more year before deciding long-term

-You are not ready to lose the player yet, but you also do not want to commit long-term through an extension.
-The tag gives you one more season, and then the player enters free agency where you can bid to re-sign them.
+You are not ready to lose the player but also not ready to commit long-term.
+The tag gives you one more season, then you can either extend them during the tag year or let them hit free agency where you can bid to re-sign.

 The player is elite but aging